klamping/vrt-email-course/manuscript/day-2.md

 ### Cleaning up

-Okay, I have a confession to make.
-I may have left the browser just sitting there after the tests finished, and now it's wondering what in the world is going on.
+Okay, we have a confession to make.
+We may have left the browser just sitting there after the tests finished, and now it's wondering what in the world is going on.
 You should go ahead and close that window and let the browser be at peace.

-I forgot to tell you to lets WebdriverIO know that the tests are over and it can shut things down.
+We forgot to tell you to lets WebdriverIO know that the tests are over and it can shut things down.
 That's okay though, it's really simple to do that.
 Just use the `end` command.
 Here's what the basic structure of your tests will look like:

 ```js
 browser